kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## October 29 assignment

+In order to assist you in matching the "galant"/"classical" style in your improvisations, please listen to the opening themes of the following movements.
+Spotify recordings are embedded below.
+You can find scores on [IMSLP.org](http://imslp.org) or in the library.

+Try listening without a score first, and see if you can hear the hallmark elements of the schemas listed.
+Then load up the score and listen again, noting which elements of the schema(s) are and aren't present, as well as how they are embellished.
+If you can't find evidence of a particular schema, take note, and we can discuss it in class.

+- Haydn, Piano Sonata in C Major, Hob.
+XVI:21, I., mm.
+1–4. *sol–fa–mi*.
+- Haydn, Piano Sonata in E-flat Major, Hob.
+XVI:28, II., mm.
+1–12. *modulating Prinner* in mm.
+4–6.
+- Mozart, Piano Sonata in C Major, K. 545, I., mm.
+1–12. *sol–fa–mi* in mm.
+3–4, *Prinner* in mm.
+5–8, *fa–fi–sol HC* in mm.
+9–12.
+- Haydn, Piano Sonata in A-flat Major, Hob.
+XVI:46, III.
+Finale, mm.
+1–8. *Prinner* in mm.
+2–4 and in mm.
+6–8.
+(Also a *fa–fi–sol HC* in mm.
+16–17.)
+- Haydn, Piano Sonata in C Major, XVI:35, II.
+Adagio, mm.
+1–4. *Meyer* in mm.
+1–2, *Passo Indietro* in m.
+3, *Compound HC* in m.
+4.

+<iframe src="https://embed.spotify.com/?uri=spotify:track:7IBaSfRTuU1ePWRnUsYmMS" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

+<iframe src="https://embed.spotify.com/?uri=spotify:track:2viOYhIpaq2xZG76gZExcx" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

+<iframe src="https://embed.spotify.com/?uri=spotify:track:53UhuMOWGBOgA69CNS8qIv" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

+<iframe src="https://embed.spotify.com/?uri=spotify:track:2GJhi0uH5sq99Rkd269mcz" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

+<iframe src="https://embed.spotify.com/?uri=spotify:track:6C1H4yqEPQPSecc5Njwckm" width="300" height="80" frameborder="0" allowtransparency="true"></iframe><br/>

 ## October 27 exam and assignment

 Complete the [pop/rock performance project](as3-popRockPerf.html) and submit before the normal class time on Monday.